Freshwater

 Dates are from the card or my estimate (where possible).
 The maker of the card is shown in brackets (where available).

-Freshwater Bay
+The approach to Freshwater Bay

 The approach to Freshwater Bay showing the white cliffs of